KatoGuardian/xpedia/README.md

 Wiki service for The X-Com Files megamod, powered by Baturinsky's Xpedia (https://github.com/baturinsky/xpedia)

 This is my first JS project, so its more about learning, I only do tiny tweaks.
-Builded version is awailable at http://thexcomfiles.xyz/
+Builded version awailable at http://thexcomfiles.xyz/

 ## About XCF project: